Find a library

 Train: East Dulwich

 - Tuesday 10am to 7pm

 - Sunday closed

-- Public PCs and wifi - You'll need your library card number to use a PC or the wifi.
+Computers and wifi - 6 PCs available for public use.
+You'll need your library card number to access these services

 Public art at Grove Vale Library

 Local artist Lasma Liepina was commissioned to create the large-scale artwork, History Made In Dulwich to transform the entrance of the library.

 The piece is inspired by the nature, history and architecture of the area told through an intricate illustrated timeline from the year 967, when East Dulwich was a dill meadow through to the present day.
 It uses the historical reference, “967 Edgar the Peaceful granted Dilwihs to a thane” as a starting point.

 Through research gathered at Southwark’s Archives and walks around the area, Lasma drew out elements of local history and architecture alongside everyday stories of people and places in the area.
 Familiar buildings and infrastructure that have been part of everyday life in East Dulwich for centuries, such as St John's Church and its beautiful clock face, the railway, and city foxes are represented.